python-cffi/cffi/doc/source/index.rst

   types ``TBYTE TCHAR LPCTSTR PCTSTR LPTSTR PTSTR PTBYTE PTCHAR`` are no longer automatically defined; see ``ffi.set_unicode()`` below.

-* *New in version 0.9:* the other standard integer types from stdint.h, as long as they map to integers of 1, 2, 4 or 8 bytes.
+* *New in version 0.9.3:* the other standard integer types from stdint.h, as long as they map to integers of 1, 2, 4 or 8 bytes.
 Larger integers are not supported.
+(Actually added in version 0.9 but this was buggy.)

 .. _`common Windows types`: http://msdn.microsoft.com/en-us/library/windows/desktop/aa383751%28v=vs.85%29.aspx